guide

 What renovations decrease home value?

-Swimming pools in cold climates cost $40,000-$80,000 and often return negative ROI — buyers see maintenance liability, not luxury.
-Over-customized rooms (home theaters, elaborate wine cellars) rarely recoup costs.
-Removing bedrooms to create larger spaces reduces your buyer pool and can cut value by $10,000-$20,000 per lost bedroom.
+Swimming pools in cold climates return negative net value after accounting for ongoing maintenance, heating, and buyer hesitation.
+Over-personalized spaces — home theaters, elaborate wine cellars, bold custom finishes — rarely recoup costs.
+Removing bedrooms to create larger single rooms reduces buyer pool and can drop value by $10,000–$20,000 per lost bedroom.

 Does finishing a basement increase home value?